 - 75. The Secretariat shall draw up records of proceedings at each sitting of the National Council and it shall ensure that the records of the proceedings are verbatim.
 These records shall be known as Official Report of the National Council. - 76.
-The Official Report of the National Council shall contain all the items of business taken up by the National Council and it shall be recorded according to the agenda. - 77.
+The Official Report of the National Council shall contain all the items of business taken up by the National Council and it shall be recorded according to the agenda.
+The Report shall include answers provided by the government for both Oral and Written questions, unless the Chairperson deems it necessary for a particular question or answer to be excluded in public interest. - 77.
 The Secretary General shall submit the report of resolutions to the National Council for endorsement wherein a member may bring to the notice of the National Council any patent error, which shall stand corrected but such resolutions once adopted shall not be permitted for deliberation.